ZedWalter/DataStructuresFinal/Stacks/stacks.md

 ## Problem set

 Now it's your turn.
-Write code that shows the top 3 cards of Player 1's graveyard.
+Create a graveyard class and write a function to show the top 3 cards of Player 1's graveyard.
 You can use the cards above (in stack order) as that players current graveyard.